Theodus/7l7w/README.md

 #### Ruby
 - Programmer's intent is clearly visible
-- Terse to a fault
+- A lot of syntactic sugar
 - Open classes give too much power over the core language
 - Object oriented design becomes over-complicated quickly

 #### Io
 - Simple and elegant signals
 - Very simple syntax
-- Ability to break the core language
+- Redefinition of core language is powerful for DSL implementation
+- Futures are easy to use and provide automatic deadlock detection